The Big Watch

 As part of Welcome Week, academic teams will deliver interactive activities which will explore the important themes presented by the film, such as inequality, belonging, racism, sexism, allyship, segregation and language.

 The film will be available to students via the MyStudent Portal App and Weblearn.
 If you access this via the MyStudent Portal App, be sure to log in and then click on the 'Watch Hidden Figures' tile to access the film.
-You will be able to gain credits through this activity by taking the online multiple-choice test from 22 February, which will remain open until 25 March.
+You will be able to gain credits through this activity by taking the online multiple-choice test from 22 February, which will remain open until 23 April (extended from 25 March).
 The test questions will explore the University’s values on inclusion and equity.

 As part of the Big Watch programme, we have organised a dynamic panel event in collaboration with the Students' Union on 3 February, from 5 to 6.30pm.
 This is a further opportunity for staff and students to come together and discuss the themes of the film.